xmartlabs/fountain/README.md

 > Despite Fountain is in experimental state, we believe the API won't receive major changes.

 ## Usage
-You can also read the [full documentation](https://xmartlabs.gitbook.io/fountain/).
+You can read the [full documentation](https://xmartlabs.gitbook.io/fountain/).
+To see an example of how to use it, check out the [introducing Fountain post](https://blog.xmartlabs.com/2018/07/16/Introducing-Fountain-Part-One/).

 ### Network support